Bids for the 2036 Summer Olympics: Broadcasting rights

 On 13 March 2025, Comcast/NBCUniversal announced that it had renewed its long-running rights to the Olympic Games in the United States through 2036, under an agreement valued at US$3 billion.
-Aside from the extension, Comcast will be partnering with the IOC on providing OBS with support for in-venue distribution as well as collaboration with the IOC on digital advertising opportunities in the US among others.
+Aside from the extension, Comcast will be partnering with the IOC on providing the Olympic Broadcasting Services with support for in-venue distribution as well as collaboration with the IOC on digital advertising opportunities.

-NBCU was reportedly additionally motivated, and willing to pay a slightly higher price than its previous contract, due to the 2034 Winter Olympics being hosted by the United States.